Evadne Price

-Evadne Price (28 August 1888 – 17 April 1985), probably born Eva Grace Price, was an Australian-British writer, actress, astrologer and media personality.
+Evadne Price (28 August 1888 – 17 April 1985), probably born Eva Grace Price, was an Australian British writer, actress, astrologer and media personality.
 She also wrote under the pseudonym Helen Zenna Smith.

 She is now best remembered for her World War I novel Not So Quiet (published in America as Stepdaughters of War) which adapts the style of Erich Maria Remarque's All Quiet on the Western Front to depict the experiences of British female ambulance drivers.
 During her lifetime she was known for her many romance novels, some of which were serialised in national newspapers, as well as for her children's books starring the popular character Jane Turpin.
 In the 1950s, she became a regular performer on television, as a storyteller and astrologer.
 For 25 years she published a monthly astrology column in SHE magazine.

 Biography

 Early years and first marriage

-Evadne Price's own account of her early life is full of contradictions.
-There is considerable evidence that she was born Eva Grace Price on 28 August 1888 in Merewether, New South Wales, Australia (NSW Registry of BDM cert. no. 1888/032162).
+Evadne Price's own account of her early life contains contradictions.
+Birth years of 1896 and 1901 found in various sources are impossible since she was married in 1909.
+Evidence indicates she was born Eva Grace Price on 28 August 1888 in Merewether, New South Wales, Australia (NSW Registry of BDM cert. no. 1888/032162).
+The Oxford Dictionary of National Biography follows the Times obituarist in accepting her own claim that she was born at sea in 1896 but there is no birth certificate to support this.
+Price cannot be found in the 1901 or 1911 British census listings.
+In the 1921 census, Evadne Grace Lynn Price, actress, gives her birthplace as New South Wales (stating her age as 26).
 In "SHE Stargazes" Evadne gives her birth date as 28 August (p.
 82).
-Evadne's claim to have British parents is also unreliable, as BDM records show that they were both born in NSW, Australia.
+Evadne's claim that her parents were British (ie British subjects) may or may not be reliable: BDM records show that both parents were born in NSW, Australia.
 Her father, Jonathan Dixon Price, was a miner.
 He died in 1921, not, as Evadne claimed, during her teens.

-The Oxford Dictionary of National Biography follows the Times obituarist in accepting her own claim that she was born at sea in 1896 but there is no birth certificate to support this, and she can not be found in the 1901 or 1911 British census listings.
-In the 1921 census, however, Evadne Grace Lynn Price, actress, gives her birthplace as New South Wales (but gives her age as 26).

-The article "Newcastle Girl is Film Writer" (Newcastle Morning Herald, 20 June 1939, p.
+"Newcastle Girl is Film Writer" (Newcastle Morning Herald, 20 June 1939, p.
 6) reports that Evadne Price/Helen Zenna Smith was born in Merewether and attended the Junction School in Merewether.

-In July 1902 Eva Price obtained a bursary at the Maitland High School and in 1903 she attended the Largs Public School near Maitland.
+In July 1902, Price obtained a bursary at the Maitland High School.
+In 1903, she attended the Largs Public School near Maitland.
 She performed in the end-of-year school concerts at these establishments, giving recitations (as reported in the Maitland Daily Mercury).

-In her late teens Eva Price was familiar to Newcastle audiences as an elocutionist.
+In her late teens, Price was familiar to Newcastle audiences as an elocutionist.

-In 1908 Eva Price played the First Twin in Australia's first production of "Peter Pan".
+In 1908, Price played the First Twin in Australia's first production of "Peter Pan".

 On her 21st birthday, 28 August 1909, Eva Grace Price, actress, daughter of Jonathan Dixon Price, married a German-born actor Henry A. Dabelstein in Sydney (NSW Registry of BDM cert. no. 1909/007059).
 Henry used the stage name Harry Preston.